-The school recognises the statutory requirement to consult parents regarding the RSE policy.
-The policy has been shared with the parent forum to ensure that parents are aware of what is covered by the RSE curriculum and to give opportunity for parent voice and feedback.
-The policy is available on the school website and parents have access to additional supporting resources as signposted in the school newsletter or by contacting the PSHEe co-ordinator.
+The School recognises the statutory requirement to consult parents regarding the RSE policy.
+The policy is shared with parents to ensure that parents are aware of what is covered by the RSE curriculum and to give opportunity for parent feedback.
+The policy is available on the School's website and parents have access to additional supporting resources as signposted in the School's newsletter or by contacting the PSHEe co-ordinator.